score-spec/docs/content/en/docs/reference/ide-linter-autocomplete.md

 For instance, configuring Visual Studio Code (VSC) involves the following steps:

 * Ensure you have an add-on such as [vscode-yaml](https://github.com/redhat-developer/vscode-yaml) installed.
 This is required for the validation of your Score YAML files, as Visual Studio Code (VSC) only supports `json.schemas` out of the box.
-* To enable schema validation in your IDE, open your editor's Settings.
+* To enable schema validation in your IDE, open your editor's Settings next.
 * Navigate to "Extensions" and select "YAML".
 * Under the "Yaml: Custom Tags" section, click on "Edit in settings.json."
 * Add the following JSON snippet: